risgk/digital-synth-pra32-u/README.md

 - Use an I2S DAC that does not require MCLK input (e.g. PCM5100A), Sampling Rate: 31.25 kHz, Bit Depth: 16 bit
 - Modify `I2S_DATA_PIN`, `I2S_BCLK_PIN`, and `I2S_SWAP_BCLK_AND_LRCLK_PINS` in `"Digital-Synth-PRA32-U.ino"` to match the hardware configuration
-    - The default setting is for Pimoroni's [Pico Audio Pack](https://shop.pimoroni.com/products/pico-audio-pack) [PIM544]
+    - The default setting is for Pimoroni [Pico Audio Pack](https://shop.pimoroni.com/products/pico-audio-pack) [PIM544]

 ### Files

-- `"digital-synth-pra32-u-0.1.1.uf2"` (in the directory `"bin"`) is a UF2 file for Pimoroni's Pico Audio Pack
+- `"digital-synth-pra32-u-0.1.1.uf2"` (in the directory `"bin"`) is a UF2 file for Pimoroni Pico Audio Pack
 - `"Digital-Synth-PRA32-U.ino"` is a Arduino sketch for Raspberry Pi Pico/RP2040 core
 - `"pra32-u-make-sample-wav-file.cc"` is for debugging on PC
     - GCC (g++) for PC is required